 For one sweet moment, he rubbed back.
 Then, all business again, he nudged her ahead of him.
 “No, it wouldn’t.
 We need something with good security, especially if we want to bring the baby up to the city now and then.
 I’m looking, Tal.
 Give me some time.”

 “When my parents get back, I’ll help you look.”
-She bid the fanciful ghosts a silent farewell and turned out the lights.
-After a quick good-bye to Denis, she and Neil strolled down The Hall’s executive wing to the family’s private elevator.
+She bid the fanciful ghosts a silent farewell, turned out the lights, and said good-bye to Denis.
+Then she and Neil strolled down the Hall’s executive wing to the family’s private elevator.